microsoft/BotFramework-Composer/BotProject/CSharp/README.md

 ## Bot Project
-Bot project is the launcher project for the bots written in [OBI](https://github.com/Microsoft/botframework-obi) format.
+Bot project is the launcher project for the bots written in declarative form (JSON), using the Composer, for the Bot Framework SDK.
+They follow pattern defined in [OBI](https://github.com/Microsoft/botframework-obi) format.

-## Instructions
+## Instructions for setting up the Bot Project runtime
+The Bot Project is a regular Bot Framework SDK V4 project.
+Before you can launch it from the emulator, you need to make sure you can run the bot.

 ### Prerequisite:
 * Install .Netcore 2